azdavis/millet/readme.md

 ## Warning

-This project is alpha-quality software.
+The language server is alpha-quality software.
+It might be slow, wrong, [incomplete][], or unstable.

-- There are [many important things](doc/todo.md) not yet implemented.
-- There are things that are shoddily implemented.
-Note the ignored tests.

 ## Development